szinn/k8s-homelab/README.md

 ### External Environment Configuration

-A base file [setup/env.base](./infrastructure/setup/env.base-template) is used to define any configuration about the external devices on the network (e.g., NAS drives) and config/secrets that are common to all of the cluster configurations.

-Each cluster configuration (e.g. main or staging) has a file [setup/env.<cluster_type>](./infrastructure/setup/env.main-template) that is used to define any configuration that is specific to that cluster.
-For example, the IP addresses that should be reserved through ingress-nginx for services such as the reverse proxy (ingress-nginx) or for Redis.

 All values are defined as shell environment variables.

 The shell script [setup/build-config.sh](./infrastructure/setup/build-config.sh) is responsible for traversing the whole repo and creating the appropriate YAML files and encrypting them when necessary.